moreda/saltstack-vagrant-sandbox/README.rst

    included you have to edit the file_roots of your /etc/salt/minion.
 4. Put your states ``top.sls`` file and specific non-formulaic files under ``saltstack/salt``
-5. Put your pillar ``top.sls`` file under ``saltstack/salt``
+5. Put your pillar ``top.sls`` file under ``saltstack/pillar``
-6. Execute ``vagrant up`` and wait till the VMs are up and running (could take a little while if you have to download the necessary vagrant boxes, but this is just the first time)
+6. Execute ``vagrant up name-of-the-VM`` and wait till it's up and running (could take a little while if you have to download the necessary vagrant box, but this is just the first time)
 7. Execute ``vagrant ssh name-of-the-VM`` and you're ready to manage each one of the VMs